-Some months ago, on St Patrick’s Day, the nation heard An Taoiseach Leo Varadkar refer to ‘fear as a virus in itself’ as he urged the public to take regular breaks from watching world news.
+Some months ago, on St Patrick’s Day, the nation heard then-Taoiseach Leo Varadkar refer to ‘fear as a virus in itself’ as he urged the public to take regular breaks from watching world news.

 As the nation watched – and continues to watch – more stringent measures introduced worldwide to prevent the spread of COVID-19, Dr Brian Waldron of Acquired Brain Injury Ireland echoes this advice as he explains that “every one of us will experience significant anxiety and stress during the coming weeks”.

 “We can’t control everything in our lives and the current Coronavirus pandemic is a major example," Dr Waldron says.

 "The fact is, that there is and will be, for some time to come, an additional 'anxiety pandemic' for all of us.
 Having disrupted sleep, waking at night, and having unusual dreams is to be very much expected for the duration of the pandemic in Ireland.
 But there are things we can do help manage and contain the emotional impact.